Sudan Entry Requirements

 Prohibited Items

-- Narcotics and illegal drugs - severe penalties including death penalty for trafficking
+- Narcotics and illegal drugs - severe penalties including death sentence

-- Materials deemed offensive to Islam or public morality
+- Publications or materials deemed offensive to Islam or the state

 Restricted Items